THE ART of ESPACIO NAGOYA CASTLE

 1954年石川県金沢市生まれ。1976年パンリアル美術協会入会、以後毎年出品(1993年退会)。2011年「京都日本画家協会創立70周年記念展-きのう・京・あす-」、2013年「こころの京都百選」日本画こころの京都、2019~2022年「未景-御寺・アート・いのり-」、その他、個展・グループ展等多数開催。2025年現在、嵯峨美術大学名誉教授。

-Born in Ishikawa in 1954, he has participated in numerous solo and group exhibitions, including the 2011 Kyoto Japanese Painters’ Association 70th Anniversary Exhibition: Yesterday, Kyoto, Tomorrow and the 2019-2022 Future Scenery: Temples, Art, Prayer exhibition.
+Born in Ishikawa in 1954, he has participated in numerous solo and group exhibitions, including the 2011 70th Anniversary Commemorative Special Exhibition of the Kyoto Japanese Painters Association: Yesterday, Kyoto, Tomorrow and the 2019-2022 Future Scenery: Temples, Art, Prayer exhibition.
 As of 2025, he is a professor emeritus at the Saga University of the Arts.

 • 素材・技法:洋金箔にインクジェットプリント(原画:紙本着色)